Preparing for coronavirus: How SC school districts decide to close school

 According to DHEC guidance for K-12 schools, if local health officials report that there are cases of COVID-19 in the community, "schools may need to take additional steps in response to prevent spread."

-As of Tuesday afternoon, there were seven cases of coronavirus identified in the state.
-Two have been confirmed by the federal Centers for Disease Control and Prevention and the remaining five initially tested as positive but await federal confirmation.
+As of Tuesday afternoon, there were nine cases of coronavirus identified in the state.
+Two have been confirmed by the federal Centers for Disease Control and Prevention and the remaining seven initially tested as positive but await federal confirmation.